wtfloltk/perfect_dark_ctr/README.md

 ## Running

 You must already have a Perfect Dark ROM to run the game, as specified above.

 1. Create a directory named `data` next to `pd.exe`.
 2. Put your Perfect Dark ROM named `pd.ntsc-final.z64` into it.
 3. Run `pd.exe`.

+Additional information can be found in the [wiki](https://github.com/fgsfdsfgs/perfect_dark/wiki).

+A GPU supporting OpenGL 3.0 or above is required to run the port.

 ## Controls